classbasics/education-quiz/README.md

  User Interfaces
  --------------
+Main screen, sub-menu with scroll down containing buttons to other menues.

  Hardware interfaces
  ------------------
+Any browser enabled device (phone, touchpad, PC, etc)

  Software interfaces
  ------------------
+HTML5 enabled Internet browser

  Communication Interfaces
  -----------------------
+web links or email between client and server for updates, results and content

  Memory Constraints
  -----------------
+Most content on client HDD, phone RAM (variation in features depending on client)

  Operations
  ---------
+Open index page on client, this links to sub-menues:
+Recall learnt material
+Theory material
+Quiz material
+Results
+Shop
+Other

  Site Adaptation Requirements
  ---------------------------
+Need to change client HTML5 based on device (phone, touch, PC, etc.)

 Product functions
 ================

  User characteristics
  -------------------
+Teachers
+Students

  Constraints, assumptions and dependencies
  ----------------------------------------
+Load text based content before graphics

 Specific requirements External interface requirements
 ====================================================

  Functional requirements
  ----------------------
+Only send new data
+update client to receipt successful results upload store data in database in such a fashion to minimise cost (e.g 1KB blocks for Amaxon's DynamoDB)

  Performance requirements
  -----------------------
+Client page opens in 1 second.
+Server page opens in 1 second.

  Design constraints Standards Compliance
  --------------------------------------
+Must satisfy HTML5

 Logical database requirement
 ===========================

  Software System attributes Reliability
  -------------------------------------
+Create code for multiple types of Databases (e.g. SQL, DynamoDB, mySQL)

  Availability
  -----------
+24/7/365

  Security
  -------
+store multiple copies of data in geographic separate locations to ensure redundancy

  Maintainability
  --------------
+automatic

  Portability
  ----------
+communication with open data types (e.g. CSV)

 Other requirements
 =================
+due to limitations in DynamoDB and other databases students need to be limited to a particular school. a data table with summary data to be created at the same time as individual results (e.g. update averages) Content must have a voting system with each question to determine which questions need replacing.